arrayoutofbounds/terminal-panel/README.md

  Works for Windows,Linux and OSX.
 No Dependencies.

+###### Please do not hesitate to send any queries on github or at ades597@aucklanduni.ac.nz

-#### NOTE : You must go the this package and "activate terminal panel" when atom is stared.
-If its not done, then you will receive a error when you call it from your package.
+#### NOTE : You must go the this package and "activate terminal panel" when atom is started.
+If you do not then you will receive a error when you call it from your package.

 ## Example